Why home and contents insurance matters

 For many Tasmanians, a home is also one of the biggest financial commitments they’ll ever make.
 That’s why having the right home and contents insurance is so important.

-While no one likes to think about things going wrong, insurance can help provide peace of mind if the unexpected happens — from storm damage and fire to theft or accidental loss.
+While no one likes to think about things going wrong, insurance can help provide peace of mind if the unexpected happens — from storm damage, fallen trees, burst pipes, landslides and bushfire to theft or accidental loss.

 Home insurance and your home loan